 This side investment brought Dr Hill into conflict with the other company directors, and as the colliery spiralled into bankruptcy, a bitter war of words was ranged against Dr Hill, culminating in a policy in October 1877 “that the Australasia Company will not employ any man who is residing at Hillsborough (Dr. Hill’s township.)”

 Dr Hill was actively involved in many aspects of the local community.
 He served as an alderman on Lambton council for six years, and was three times elected Mayor.
-While still serving as Mayor in late 1882, after an illness that had confined him to his house for three weeks, Dr. Hill died on 19th December aged just 39.
-His name is (possibly) perpetuated in Hill Street North Lambton, and in the suburb of Hillsborough.
+While still serving as Mayor in late 1882, after an illness that had confined him to his house for three weeks, Dr. Hill died on 19 December 1882 aged just 39.
+His name is perpetuated in the suburb of Hillsborough.

 The article above was first published in the March 2017 edition of the Lambton & New Lambton Local.